soz223/BrainNet-fMRI-CodeDocs/docs/source/index.rst

 ..
-BrainNet-fMRI-CodeDocs documentation master file
+BrainNet-fMRI-CodeDocs master file

 Welcome to BrainNet-fMRI-CodeDocs!
 ==================================

-This documentation shows how to use the `brainnet-graph` package for constructing and analyzing fMRI-derived brain graphs.
+A toolkit for constructing and analyzing brain graphs from ROI-level fMRI signals.

 Contents
 --------